Happy birthday, Galileo! Born February 15, 1564

-The phrase is still used today as a retort, implying it doesn’t matter what you believe; these are the facts.
+And so it does.
+Earth moves, and all objects in space move.
+Some people still use the phrase today as a retort, implying it doesn’t matter what you believe; these are the facts.

 Back then, if somebody wished to know about the universe, the way to do it was to read Aristotle’s works.
 As Dante had put it some centuries before, Aristotle is “the Master of those who know” (Dante, Inferno 4.131).
 In other words, at that time, knowledge was to philosophy what faith was to religion.

-In 1609, he heard word that in the Netherlands, an instrument that showed distant objects as if they were close by was invented.
-Like many others, Galileo quickly figured out the mechanics of the spyglass, but he later on greatly improved upon the original design.
-He presented the Venetian State with an eight-powered telescope – a telescope that magnifies normal vision by eight times.
+In 1609, he heard that in the Netherlands, there was a new instrument that showed distant objects as if they were close by.
+Like many others, Galileo quickly figured out the mechanics of the spyglass, but later on he greatly improved the original design.
+He presented the Venetian State with an eight-powered telescope, a telescope that magnifies normal vision by eight times.
 His telescope earned him a doubling of his salary and a life tenure at Padua University.